bsilue-vub/SFML_Project/README.md

 2. _second research question_
 3. _third research question_

 The code for the project can be found [here](code/project.ipynb).
-Each research question is also provided separately in its own respective folder inside the `code` directory.
+Each research question is also provided separately in its own folder inside the `code` directory.